Home chevron_right Trails chevron_right Arctic Circle Trail

 Arctic Circle Trail trail guide

-The Arctic Circle Trail is a 165 km point-to-point trail in western Greenland, running from Kangerlussuaq to the coastal town of Sisimiut and gaining roughly 2,000 m of cumulative ascent over 7 to 10 days.
-Rated moderate, it threads a treeless landscape of glacial lakes, river crossings and rolling tundra entirely north of the Arctic Circle.
+The Arctic Circle Trail is a 165-km point-to-point trail in west Greenland, running from Kangerlussuaq to Sisimiut and gaining roughly 2,400 m of cumulative elevation over 7 to 10 days.
+Rated moderate, it crosses treeless tundra, lake chains and river fords north of the Arctic Circle, making it one of the world's great long-distance wilderness walks.

 About the Arctic Circle Trail